thekenpoist/goal-tracking/README.md

 Goal
 Enhance the TrailTracker app to support weekly goal tracking, auto-completion of goals, and summary views for completed goals.
 This expands the core functionality from goal creation into long-term habit-building and achievement analysis.

-✅ Phase 1: Weekly Progress Tracking
-Rename wasAchieved → wasAchievedAt

-Change data type to DATE

-Purpose: Timestamp for the last week in which the frequency & duration requirements were fulfilled

-New Fields Already Present in Model

-frequency (integer): How many times per week the user intends to work on the goal

-duration (integer): How many minutes per session

 ✅ Phase 2: Goal Status Logic
 Auto-set isCompleted